alistairjoelquinn/wedding-invites/README.md

 ![User form filled](https://res.cloudinary.com/dtirfwiy8/image/upload/v1644565042/wedding/form-filled_izlgod.png)

-Once submitted, guests will see a custom welcome message depending on their response.
-Additionally, and email will be sent to the main user informing them a response has been sent and informing them of it's contents.
+Once submitted, guests will see a custom thank you message depending on their response.
+Additionally, an email will be sent to the main user containing the response.
 Mail out has be handled using [AWS SES](https://github.com/alistairjoelquinn/wedding-invites/blob/main/src/pages/api/submit-guest.ts).

 ![thanks message](https://res.cloudinary.com/dtirfwiy8/image/upload/v1644565042/wedding/thanks_prgash.png)

-The application also has an admin dashboard for managing responses.
-When the main user visits the `/admin` route they are presented with an additional admin password to enter in order to be able to access the dashboard.
-Two stage auth is being used to access user information a this his page would first of all redirect before being able to enter an admin password without an appropriate session.
+The application has an admin dashboard for managing responses.
+The main user can access this by visiting the `/admin`.
+Two stage auth is being used to access the dashboard as in contains all user information.
+Without an appropriate session object, a user would be redirected before being able to enter the additional admin password.

 ![Admin login](https://res.cloudinary.com/dtirfwiy8/image/upload/v1644565042/wedding/admin-login_hrmrdw.png)

-Once on the admin dashboard, the main user can see each guest with their response details list one by one.
+Having entered the admin password correctly, the main user can see each guest with their response details list one by one.

 ![admin panel](https://res.cloudinary.com/dtirfwiy8/image/upload/v1644566330/wedding/admin-1_aj83fj.png)